-We believe that Consumer Loans assigned subsequent to the adoption of ASU 2016-13 would not qualify for the PCD Method and would be accounted for as originated financial assets ("Originated Method").
-While the cash flows we expect to collect at the time of assignment are significantly lower than the contractual cash flows owed to us due to credit quality, our Loans do not qualify for the PCD Method due to the following:

-- the assignment of the Consumer Loan occurs a moment after the Consumer Loan is originated by the Dealer, so "a more-than-insignificant deterioration in credit quality since origination" has not occurred; and - Consumer Loans assigned under the Portfolio Program are considered to be advances under Dealer Loans originated by us rather than Consumer Loans purchased by us.
+We believe that Consumer Loans assigned subsequent to the adoption of ASU 2016-13 will not qualify for the PCD Method and will be accounted for as originated financial assets ("Originated Method").
+While the cash flows we expect to collect at the time of assignment are significantly lower than the contractual cash flows owed to us due to credit quality, our Loans do not qualify for the PCD Method because the assignment of the Consumer Loan occurs a moment after the Consumer Loan is originated by the Dealer, so "a more-than-insignificant deterioration in credit quality since origination" has not occurred.
+In addition, Dealer Loans also do not qualify for the PCD Method because Consumer Loans assigned under the Portfolio Program are considered to be advances under Dealer Loans originated by us rather than Consumer Loans purchased by us.

-Under the Originated Method, at the time of assignment, we would:
+Under the Originated Method, at the time of assignment, we will:

-- calculate the effective interest rate based on contractual future net cash flows; and - record an allowance for credit losses equal to the difference between the initial balance of the Loan (advance or purchase amount) and the present value of expected future net cash flows discounted at the effective interest rate.
-The initial allowance for credit losses would be recognized as provision for credit losses expense.
+- calculate the effective interest rate based on contractual future net cash flows; - record a Loan receivable equal to the advance paid to the Dealer under the Portfolio Program or purchase price paid to the Dealer under the Purchase Program; and - record an allowance for credit losses equal to the difference between the initial Loan receivable balance and the present value of expected future net cash flows discounted at the effective interest rate.
+The initial allowance for credit losses will be recognized as provision for credit losses expense.

-For each reporting period subsequent to assignment, we would:
+For each reporting period subsequent to assignment, we will:

 - recognize finance charge revenue using the effective interest rate that was calculated at the time of assignment based on contractual future net cash flows; and - adjust the allowance for credit losses so that the net carrying amount of each Loan equals the present value of expected future net cash flows discounted at the effective interest rate.
-The adjustment to the allowance for credit losses would be recognized as either provision for credit losses expense or a reversal of provision for credit losses expense.
+The adjustment to the allowance for credit losses will be recognized as either provision for credit losses expense or a reversal of provision for credit losses expense.

-We believe the Originated Method would result in financial reporting that is inconsistent with the economics of our Loans as:
+We believe the Originated Method will result in financial reporting that is inconsistent with the economics of our Loans as:

-- the effective interest rate would be significantly inflated for contractual amounts that were not expected to be collected at the time of assignment; and - all expected credit losses, including significant credit losses that were expected at both the time of origination and the time of assignment, would be recognized as provision for credit losses expense, despite the fact that credit losses expected at the time of assignment do not represent an economic loss to us.
+- the effective interest rate will be significantly inflated for contractual amounts that were not expected to be collected at the time of assignment; and - the provision for credit losses expense recognized at the time of assignment does not represent an economic loss to us.

-The net Loan income (finance charge revenue less provision for credit losses) that we will recognize over the life of a Loan equals the cash we collect from the underlying Consumer Loan less the cash we pay to the Dealer.
-While the total amount of net Loan income we would recognize over the life of the Loan is not impacted by the new guidance, the timing of when we would recognize this income changes significantly.
+The net Loan income (finance charge revenue less provision for credit losses expense) that we will recognize over the life of a Loan equals the cash we collect from the underlying Consumer Loan less the cash we pay to the Dealer.
+While the total amount of net Loan income we will recognize over the life of the Loan is not impacted by the new guidance, the timing of when we will recognize this income changes significantly.
 We believe that recognizing net Loan income on a level-yield basis over the life of the Loan based on expected future net cash flows matches the economics of our business.
-The Originated Method diverges from economic reality by requiring us to recognize a significant provision for credit losses at the time of assignment for amounts we never expected to realize and finance charge revenue in subsequent periods that is significantly in excess of our expected yields.
+The Originated Method diverges from economic reality by requiring us to recognize a significant provision for credit losses expense at the time of assignment for contractual amounts we never expected to realize and finance charge revenue in subsequent periods that is significantly in excess of our expected yields.

-Election of the Fair Value Option for Future Loans
+Evaluation of the Fair Value Option